Submodularity in conic quadratic mixed 0-1 optimization: Applications

 Problems of the form \eqref{eq:maxProba} are considered in \cite{Nikolova2006} in the context of the stochastic shortest path problem.

-Assuming there is a solution $x \in X$ satisfying $a'x\leq b$, note that
+Assuming there is a solution $x \in X$ satisfying $a'x\leq r$, note that

-Since $\Phi$ is monotone non-decreasing and $b-a'x\geq 0$ for any optimal solution, we see that \eqref{eq:maxProba} is equivalent to maximizing $\frac{b-a'x}{\sqrt{c'x}}$.
-Observe that the resulting objective corresponds to maximizing the reward-to-volatility or Sharpe ratio \citep{Sharpe1994}, a well-known risk measure often used in finance.
+Since $\Phi$ is monotone non-decreasing and $r-a'x\geq 0$ for any optimal solution, we see that \eqref{eq:maxProba} is equivalent to maximizing $\frac{r-a'x}{\sqrt{c'x}}$.
+Observe that the resulting objective corresponds to maximizing the reward-to-volatility or Sharpe ratio \citep{Sharpe1994}, a commonly used risk-adjusted performance measure in finance.
+Maximizing the Sharpe ratio is equivalent to minimizing $\frac{\sqrt{c'x}}{r-a'x}$.
+Therefore, we can restate \eqref{eq:maxProba} as